SystemsApproach/sdn/preface.rst

 SDN-based network as a scalable distributed system running on commodity hardware.

-Anyone that has taken an introductory networking class recognizes the protocol stack as the canonical framework for describing the network.
+Anyone who has taken an introductory networking class recognizes the protocol stack as the canonical framework for describing the network.
 Whether that stack has seven layers or just three, it shapes and constrains the way we think about computer networks.
 Textbooks are